stanford-cs149/asst2/README.md

 We encourage you to create your own tests.
 Take a look at the existing tests in `tests/tests.h` for inspiration.
 We have also included a skeleton test composed of `class YourTask` and function `yourTest()` for you to build on if you so choose.
 For the tests you do create, make sure to add them to the list of tests and test names in `tests/main.cpp`, and adjust the variable `n_tests` accordingly.
 Please note that while you will be able to run your own tests with your solution, you will not be able to compile the reference solution to run your tests.

 The `-n` command-line option specifies the maximum number of threads the task system implementation can use.
-In the example above, we chose `-n 8` because the CPU in the AWS instance features eight execution contents.
+In the example above, we chose `-n 16` because the CPU in the AWS instance features sixteen execution contents.
 The full list of tests available to run is available via command line help  (`-h` command line option).

 The `-i` command-line options specifies the number of times to run the tests during performance measurement.
 To get an accurate measure of performance, `./runtasks` runs the test multiple times and records the _minimum_ runtime of several runs; In general, the default value is sufficient---Larger values might yield more accurate measurements, at the cost of greater test runtime.